-When the respondent burden becomes too great, this results in a lower response rate, lower completion rate and could also produce lower-quality data as respondents may not spend long enough or put in enough effort to answer carefully and to the best of their ability.
-An important reason why you want to avoid a low response rate is because of the non-response error that may be introduced if those who do not respond would have differed significantly in their responses to participants.
+When the response fatigue becomes too great, this results in a lower response rate, lower completion rate and could also produce lower-quality data, as responders may not spend enough time or effort to answer carefully and to the best of their ability.
+An important reason to avoid a low response rate is because of the non-response error that may be introduced, meaning the inability to obtain a useful response to all survey items from the entire sample.

-A number of factors are suggested to affect respondent burden:
+A number of factors are suggested to affect respondent fatigue:

 - Actual and perceived questionnaire length

-- The complexity of the questionnaire (too much brainpower required and respondents may drop out!)
+- The complexity of the questionnaire (too much brainpower required and responders may drop out!)